fenske212/Cpp-CongoLine-LL/README.md

 simply run using g++ and a.out

-instructions to generate island are printed via a menu in the program
+instructions to generate island are given via a menu in the program